juliaaano/payload/README.md

 Easy conversion of HTTP payloads (JSON, XML, etc.) for Java.

-Payload acts as a Java-to-<MediaTypeAsString> facade or abstraction for various libraries such as Gson, Jackson, JAXB and more.
+Payload acts as a Java-to-\<MediaTypeAsString> facade or abstraction for various libraries such as Gson, Jackson, JAXB and more.
 The underlying library used is known as the Provider and it gets evaluated in runtime by classpath lookup.

-Conceptually similar to what [SLF4J](https://www.slf4j.org/) does for logging.
+Conceptually similar to what [SLF4J](https://www.slf4j.org/){:target="_blank"} does for logging.

 ## How to use it